teuben/nemo/docs/source/intro.rst

 Introduction
 ============

+For the user
 NEMO is a collection of programs, running under a standard UNIX shell, capable of running various stellar dynamical codes and related utilities (initialization, analysis, gridding, orbits).
-It can be thought of as a collection of various *groups* (packages) of programs, a group being defined by their common file structure.
+It can be thought of as a collection of various *groups* (packages) of programs, a group being defined by their common file structure, described below.

 ..
 A % common low level file structure is defined, which is then shared by all groups.
 This lowest file structure eventually interacts directly with the data on disk.

-A common (command line) user interface is defined with which the user communicates with a program, described in more detail in the :ref:`iface`.
+A common command line :ref:`iface` is defined with which the user communicates with a program.

-..   and  Appendix~\ref{a:iface}.

 In order to run NEMO programs, your shell environment has to be modified.
-See :ref:`using` on how to setup NEMO.
-Appendix~\ref{a:setup} gives a full description.
-Installation is covered elsewhere.
+See :ref:`using` on how to setup NEMO, and of course :ref:`install` if that had not been done yet.
+There is also a section with many :ref:`examples`.
+NEMO stores its information in binary files, obeying a :ref:`filestr`.

-Let us first give you an overview of the various *groups* of programs, as they clearly show the structure of NEMO:
+Here are the main *groups* of programs, clearly showing the structure of NEMO:

 - The *N-body group*
   is defined by a common file structure of *snapshots*.